Investigators can't substantiate discrimination, harassment allegations against DOJ officials

 "These reports are not based on facts determined in an adversary process through which the credibility of witness statements could be challenged," Pines said.
 "Moreover, the publicly released versions of the reports are so heavily redacted that it is impossible to evaluate their conclusions."

 Virgil has worked at the Justice Department for 28 years, serving as the state fire marshal and director of the department’s Special Investigations Bureau.
-Attorney General Josh Kaul appointed her as law enforcement services division administrator in January 2019.
+Kaul appointed her Law Enforcement Services division administrator in January 2019.
 The division oversees criminal records, firearm background checks and officer training.

-According to her complaint, Virgil is the only Black administrator in the DOJ.
+According to her complaint, Virgil is the only Black administrator at DOJ.
 Her salary when she began her new position in 2019 was less than her white predecessor’s pay and she remains the second-lowest paid administrator at the agency, the complaint alleges.
-She’s also paid less than some deputy administrators and directors who are white but rank beneath her.
+She’s also paid less than some deputy administrators and directors who are white but rank beneath her, she alleged.

-Virgil goes on to allege that since she took over the position, she has encountered a hostile work environment marked by Deputy Attorney General Eric Wilson’s angry outbursts whenever she or another woman disagrees with him.
-She says Wilson also micro-manages her and other female employees, has accused her of maintaining special relationships with other female employees and circumvented her authority as an administrator by sending orders through her male subordinates.
+Virgil goes on to say that since she took the position, she has encountered a hostile work environment marked by Wilson’s angry outbursts whenever she or another woman disagrees with him.
+She says Wilson also micromanages her and other female employees, has accused her of maintaining special relationships with other female employees, and circumvented her authority as an administrator by sending orders through her male subordinates.

 Other white male administrators also have harassed her, Virgil alleges.
-For instance, Division of Criminal Investigation administrator Brian O’Keefe recorded phone calls with her as part of what she called “an unsuccessful attempt to initiate an adverse employment action against me.”
+For instance, she said O’Keefe recorded phone calls with her as part of what she called “an unsuccessful attempt to initiate an adverse employment action against me.”

 In a supplemental report, O'Keefe disputed that claim and said he recorded the phone call for personal protection.

-In another supplemental report, Wilson said the unsubstantiated allegations were based off of a small number of individuals in a limited set of interactions.
+In another supplemental report, Wilson said the unsubstantiated allegations were based on reports from a small number of individuals in a limited set of interactions.
 For example, he said in one situation, he raised his voice at an employee after she entered his office yelling at him and maligning another DOJ official.

 Drummond told the Milwaukee Journal Sentinel that Virgil is currently the sixth-highest paid of Kaul’s 10 appointees, at $116,022 per year, up $4,500 from the start of 2019.

-Drummond told the newspaper that Virgil makes less than her predecessor because the DOJ moved the state crime lab out of the Division of Law Enforcement Services Division when she was appointed to the administrator post in 2019.
+Drummond told the newspaper that Virgil makes less than her predecessor because the DOJ moved the state crime lab out of the Division of Law Enforcement Services when she was appointed administrator in 2019.
 The move reduced the number of division employees by 60%, Drummond said.

 The Associated Press contributed to this report.